 6. Discover the city’s past at M Shed

-This converted 1950s transit shed is now a (free-to-enter) Harbourside museum that showcases Bristol’s social history.
+One of the great free things for kids in Bristol, this converted 1950s transit shed is now a Harbourside museum that showcases Bristol’s social history.
 Kids love the interactive exhibits, including an old-fashioned double decker bus, air raid shelter, giant aerial map of the city and an old-school shop.
 Head upstairs for killer panoramic views over the Harbourside from the roof, or feed your tummy (as well as your mind) in the onsite cafe.

 On certain dates, you can take a ride on an old steam train which trundles up and down the length of the Floating Harbour, from just outside M Shed (and only costs a few quid to ride).
 Equally occasionally, you can have a go on one of the working cranes, take to the water on a Pyronaut or the Mayflower (believed to be the oldest surviving steam tug in the world).